 Joan-Pau Rubiés graduated in Early Modern History at the University of Barcelona (1987), where he received the extraordinary degree prize.
 He went on to do a PhD at the University of Cambridge, funded with an external studentship from King's College (1987-1991).
 He was subsequently Research Fellow at Queens's College, Cambridge, and Jean Monnet Fellow at the European University Institute in Florence.
 In 1994 he became Lecturer in Modern History at the University of Reading, and in 1999 he joined the Department of International History at the London School of Economics and Political Science.
 He was Reader in International History at the LSE until 2012, when he accepted the offer of a Research Professorship at ICREA, which he holds at Universitat Pompeu Fabra.
 He has been twice visiting professor at the École des Hautes Études (Paris and Marseille).
 He is currently leading a Research Project on Ethnographies, Religious Missions and Cultural Encounters in the Early Modern World.

 I am a historian and have specialized in the study of cross-cultural encounters in the early modern world, from a perspective combining the contextual analysis of ethnographic sources with the intellectual history of early modern Europe.
-I am currently developing five lines of research: 1.
+I am currently developing various lines of research: 1.
 Travel writing and ethnography, literary and visual 2.
 Religious missions, religious dialogue and cultural mediation 3.
-The impact of travel writing in the origins of the Enlightenment (the genre of travel collections; ethnography, anthropology and the idea of natural man; world history and the history of religion; the concept of oriental despotism; cosmopolitanism and the Enlightenment; climate, race and cultural diversity) 4.
+The intellectual impact of travel writing and the origins of the Enlightenment 4.
 Diplomacy and cultural encounters 5.
 The comparative history of early modern empires and globalization.
-I am the coordinator of the Research Grup on Ethnographies, Cultural Encounters and Religious Missions (ECERM) at Universitat Pompeu Fabra: http://www.upf.edu/ecerm/
+I am the coordinator of the Research Grup on Ethnographies, Cultural Encounters and Religious Missions (ECERM) at Universitat Pompeu Fabra, which has received funding from the ERC (Marie Curie Program), AGAUR (SGR) and MINECO: http://www.upf.edu/ecerm/

 Key wordsHistory, Cultural Encounters